EarthLink Internet in Virginia at a Glance

 EarthLink fiber is extremely well-positioned in Northern Virginia, leveraging the region's world-class fiber infrastructure.
 Richmond and Hampton Roads also have strong coverage through Verizon and other partners.
 Fixed wireless extends to Roanoke and other Valley communities.
 Because EarthLink operates as a reseller partnering with established infrastructure providers, coverage can change as new fiber deployments reach additional neighborhoods.

 The best way to confirm EarthLink availability at your specific Virginia address is to check by ZIP code on our availability tool.
-Service availability, plan options, and exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
+Service availability, plan options.
+Exact speeds can vary even within the same city, so an address-level check gives you the most accurate picture of what EarthLink can offer at your location.
 Competitors in Virginia include Verizon Fios, Cox Communications, Xfinity, and Breezeline, so comparing options ensures you find the best fit for your needs and budget.

 EarthLink Virginia FAQ